AdamKeeley/P0223/Code Lists.md

   - Each Concept has many 'Alias' descriptions but supposedly a single Fully Specified Name (FSN)
 - Relationships between concepts defined in **[tlk].[SNOMED_Relationship]**, `where active = 1 and typeId = 116680003` ('Is a' relationship).

-Set of search terms for each Covariate provided by SC.
+1. Set of search terms for each Covariate provided by SC.
-Used to search against all FSN & Alias descriptions to create a set of 'Parent' Concepts.
+2. Used to search against all FSN & Alias descriptions to create a set of 'Parent' Concepts.
-The 'Child' Concepts for these were found, recursing down the full chain to get all related Concepts.
+3. The 'Child' Concepts for these were found, recursing down the full chain to get all related Concepts.
-Concepts and their FSNs were returned.
+4. Concepts and their FSNs were returned.
-Sent to SC for intial review and grouping.
+5. Sent to SC for intial review and grouping.
    - Previously approved SNOMED Concepts included and marked as such
    - Any Concepts not included in the data excluded from review (reducing reviewable code count from >86k to <17k)

 <details>
-  <summary>Code to cycle through search terms of each covariate and trigger proc to recursively search for Concepts:</summary>
+  <summary>Code to cycle through each covariate and trigger proc to recursively search for Concepts:</summary>

   ```TSQL
   ALTER proc [dbo].[sp_create_initial_code_lists]